avantassel/airbits/README.md

 ## TODO

 - Add GPS module to send lat/lng in order to notify people in a geo-fenced area.
+- Aggregate data to show hot spots on a map for bad indoor air quality.
 - Build mobile app.